 Should I Stretch Before Running

 The debate is still raging on this one.
-According to this article (http://www.runnersworld.com/stretching/should-you-stretch-before-running) the static stretching (the kind where you hold a position at the edge of your range of motion for, say, 15 to 60 seconds, as opposed to bouncing around in “dynamic” stretches) has a dampening effect on strength and power.
-So, we recommend the stretching before running be the “dynamic variety”.
+According to this article, static stretching (the kind where you hold a position at the edge of your range of motion for, say, 15 to 60 seconds, as opposed to bouncing around in “dynamic” stretches) has a dampening effect on strength and power.
+So, we recommend that stretching before running be the “dynamic variety”.

 Sitting is the new smoking